rainadoshi6/my_website/themes/hugo-theme-novela/exampleSite/content/post/emoji-support.md

 ---

 Emoji can be enabled in a Hugo project in a number of ways.
+RAINA DOSHI MAM2022 PLEASE WORK
 <!--more-->
 The [`emojify`](https://gohugo.io/functions/emojify/) function can be called directly in templates or [Inline Shortcodes](https://gohugo.io/templates/shortcode-templates/#inline-shortcodes).